SpicyHolo/opencvLicensePlateOCR/README.md

 Before that, I scale the target image to template's dimension, which works suprisingly well.

 I'm also matching only letters for first two characters, since this is the Polish format of plate numbers.
-# Results
-I was able to achieve around: $0.74\%$ accuracy on test dataset.